NCSU-Space/Astropresence/README.md

 # Astropresence #

-Telepresence drone, but in space (eventually)!
+Telepresence bot, but in space (eventually)!

 ## Setup ##

-Current design involves a central server, a Rapberry Pi based rover which connects to the server, and a webapp for serving to users.
+Current design involves a central server, a computer on the bot which connects to the server, and a webapp for serving to users.

 ### Server ###